Connect with others who understand.

 Safe Usage of Salicylic Acid

-When using a product containing salicylic acid, make sure to follow the instructions on the label and as advised by your health care provider.
+When using a product containing salicylic acid, make sure to follow the instructions on the label and as advised by your healthcare provider.
 Don’t use the product more often or longer than recommended.

 Avoid getting salicylic acid on sensitive areas, such as the eyes, mouth, nose, and genitals.
 If you need to treat nearby skin, you can spread petroleum jelly on the vulnerable areas you wish to protect.
-Also try to keep salicylic acid from touching open wounds or infected, inflamed, or discolored skin.
+Also, try to keep salicylic acid from touching open wounds or infected, inflamed, or discolored skin.

 Salicylic Acid and Seborrheic Dermatitis